The Terror (1963 film): Shooting

-Extra footage
+Remaining footage

 Francis Ford Coppola

 After the Karloff scenes were shot, Gordon wrote the rest of the script for the movie.
 Dick Miller says "about three months later, when things slowed down" he "got a call: we were going to make a movie.
 I had forgotten all about it, literally."

 Corman could not direct the rest of the film himself.
 He said after shooting the Karloff sequences "I didn't have the money to shoot the rest of the picture union, which meant I couldn't direct myself because I was personally signed with the unions."

 Corman had recently hired Francis Ford Coppola to work as his assistant on Battle Beyond the Sun and The Haunted Palace, and assigned him to direct the rest of The Terror.
 Coppola went to Big Sur for what was meant to be three days to shoot additional footage using a crew of film students from UCLA.
-Nicholson says this involved "the stuff along the beach and the rocks with Jackie Haze, the horse, Helene, the young woman, and the witches raven."
+Nicholson says this involved "the stuff along the beach and the rocks with Jackie Haze, the horse, Helene, the young woman, and the witch's raven."

 The crew included Jack Hill, who had done a number of jobs for Corman, and Gary Kurtz, who met Coppola during the making of the movie, starting a long collaboration between the men.
+Future Oscar-winning cinematographer Conrad Hall was also involved.

-The unit ended up staying at Big Sur for eleven days.
+The unit ended up staying at Big Sur for 11 days.
 Nicholson said Coppola went over schedule and budget because "he just went ahead and did whatever he wanted" which infuriated Corman.
 "We all thought we'd be machine gunned or fired forever out of the business", said the actor.
 Jack Hill, who worked mostly as a sound recorder and second unit director, recalled "a major portion of his [Coppola's] script was day-for-night and he did not tell the cameraman that it was supposed to be night and the cameraman shot it for day.
 Because of the continuity in the story it was impossible to use that footage because it had to intercut with real night scenes."

 Nicholson says that he almost drowned shooting a scene in the ocean at Big Sur – he was knocked over by a wave and his uniform almost dragged him down.
 During the shoot at Big Sur, Sandra Knight became pregnant with Jennifer, her daughter with Nicholson.

 Corman says that once there Coppola decided to "change and improve the script" and came back with footage that "didn't exactly mesh with what I had shot.
 But it still looked pretty good."